jaxio/jaxio.github.com/documentation/celerio/templates.md

 Jaxio provides some ready-to-use generation templates.
 These templates are packaged in template packs.

-A template pack is a simple jar.
+A `template pack is a simple jar.
 To be executed by Celerio this jar file must be explicitly added as a Celerio's dependency when running Celerio.

-Jaxio provides various template packs with Celerio.
 New template packs can be written either by Jaxio's consultants or Celerio's end users.

 <a name="learn-by-example"></a>
 Learn by example